Why Unattended Death Cleanup Shouldn’t Be Delayed

 The Burden on Property Owners

-For landlords and property managers, an unattended death creates a complex set of responsibilities.
+For landlords and property managers, an unattended death can create a complicated set of responsibilities.

-There is a legal and ethical obligation to restore the property to a safe, habitable condition before new tenants can occupy it.
-A delay can lead to extended vacancy, lost rental income, and potential legal liabilities if the cleanup is not accurately performed to professional standards.
+There is both a legal and ethical obligation to restore the property to a safe, habitable condition before future occupants can return.
+Delays may lead to extended vacancies, increased restoration costs, and additional complications if contamination spreads further throughout the property.

-Unattended death cleanup is a specialized field that requires more than just surface cleaning.
+Unattended death cleanup is a specialized process that involves far more than surface cleaning.

 Specialized Training and Equipment

-Professional bioremediation technicians have extensive training in OSHA regulations and bloodborne pathogen safety.
+Professional remediation technicians receive training in OSHA regulations, bloodborne pathogen safety, and biohazard handling procedures.

 Thorough Decontamination and Restoration